 - Sour cream

-- Preheat oven to 350 degrees and spray a 9×9 square pan* with oil.
+- Preheat oven to 350 ° and spray a 9×9 square pan* with oil.

-- Grab a handful of cheese and spread in middle of tortilla, the sprinkle a few diced onions on top and carefully roll the tortilla around the cheese, turning and place seam side down in pan.
+- Grab a handful of cheese and spread in middle of tortilla, sprinkling a few diced onions on top and carefully roll the tortilla around the cheese, placing seam side down in pan.

 - Garnish with desired toppings, serving immediately.